RR-593/Profile-T1A2/README.md

 [Github repository](https://github.com/RR-593/Profile-T1A2 "RR-593/Profile-T1A2")
 ## Purpose

-The purpose of this website build is to showcase my skills, personality and body of work to potential employers, co-workers and collaborators.
+This website was built for the purpose of showcasing my web disign and building skills.
+AS well as personality and body of work to potential employers, co-workers and collaborators.
+---
 ## Functionality / features

     Random fortune quotes